What I Do

 What we have going on here is pretty damn real.
 We may not be in Cleveland or Vancouver or wherever home is, and we may not be working in a cubicle or making car payments or defining ourselves or our goals by conventional social markers, but we are definitely living our lives in a real and serious way (well, actually, no, not really- see my fake essay marking criteria above).
 The longer I live away from home, the more possibilities I see for other ways of living your life.
 There really are no rules.
 It’s very liberating when you finally realize that.
 We feel quite settled here, in a really unsettled, nomadic kind of way.

-2 thoughts on “What I Do”
+2 responses to “What I Do”

-• “If salaries are truly crap here, I would never have been able to afford that 50rmb passion fruit margarita afterwards at Cantina Agave on Changle Lu.”
+“If salaries are truly crap here, I would never have been able to afford that 50rmb passion fruit margarita afterwards at Cantina Agave on Changle Lu.”

 Too damn right!
 I taught (also a career teacher, hello there!)in a fancy-pants university in Japan while my much more clever friend taught in China.
 She owns a house here in NZ now, I have no money at all.
 What did I learn?
 Well, I had a awesome professional experience, but managed to save no money and so, should have gone to China.
 I’m still considering it for the future.